LET OUR VIRGINIA WRONGFUL DEATH ATTORNEYS HELP YOU MOVE FORWARD

 Wrongful Death Attorney Richmond VA

+Our lawyers understand how challenging the outlook seems for families who’ve experienced a sudden loss through wrongful death, especially when they’re dealing with crippling grief.
+We have extensive experience handling wrongful death cases, with professional competence and a keen sensitivity to what our clients are going through.
+We believe there is hope for families, and we pride ourselves on compassionately helping clients to get through these trying times.
 If you feel your loved one’s death was the direct or indirect cause of negligence or a wrongful act, you may be entitled to compensation through a wrongful death claim.
-At Cantor Grana Buckner & Bucci, we extend a free consultation of your case as well as our heartfelt sympathy to you.
+At Cantor Grana Buckner Bucci, we extend a free consultation of your case as well as our heartfelt sympathy to you.
 We will listen to you and help you understand your legal options.
-Contact us and speak to an experienced wrongful death attorney today.
+Contact us and speak to a compassionate, experienced wrongful death attorney today.

 What Is a Virginia Wrongful Death Claim?

 Under Virginia law, wrongful death is defined as a death that is “caused by the wrongful act, neglect, or default” of another party.
 This may be a person, corporation, or vessel.
-When such a party is responsible, directly or indirectly for a person’s untimely demise, they may be held accountable in a court of law and be made to pay financial compensation to the surviving family members of that person.
-Said compensation may include both economic and non-economic damages.
-A wrongful death claim is the filing of a wrongful death lawsuit in a civil court.
+When such a party is directly or indirectly responsible for a person’s untimely demise, they may be held accountable in a court of law and be made to pay financial compensation to the surviving family members.
+Compensation may include both economic and non-economic damages.
 A wrongful death claim is not the same as a personal injury claim.

-Who Can File A Wrongful Death Claim in Richmond VA?
+Who Can File A Wrongful Death Claim?

-A wrongful death lawsuit may be filed by a personal representative of the victim’s estate on behalf of his or her statutory beneficiaries.
+A wrongful death lawsuit may be filed by a personal representative of the victim’s estate on behalf of his or her beneficiaries.
 The estate representative may be a member of the family, or someone appointed by the family to act on their behalf.
-As far as who exactly constitutes statutory beneficiaries, this is where Virginia law gets very specific.
+As far as who exactly constitutes beneficiaries, this is where Virginia law gets very specific.

 Beneficiaries, or heirs, may include:

-- The victim’s spouse
+• The victim’s spouse.

-- The victim’s children
+• The victim’s children.

-- The victim’s grandchildren
+• The victim’s grandchildren.

-- The victim’s parents
+• The victim’s parents.

-- The victim’s siblings
+• The victim’s siblings.

-- Other relatives primarily dependent on the victim for support
+• Other relatives primarily dependent on the victim for support.

-However, presuming that all these family members survived the victim, not all of them would be awarded damages.
+However, presuming all these family members survived the victim, not all of them would be awarded damages.
 Grandchildren are only awarded damages if their parent (the victim’s child) is also deceased.

 The victim’s parents would only be awarded damages if they “within 12 months prior to the decedent’s death, regularly received support or regularly received services from the decedent for necessaries, including living expenses, food, shelter, health care expenses, or in-home assistance or care.”

-In the event that there is no surviving spouse, children of the victim, or grandchildren, damages would then be awarded to the victim’s parents, brothers and sisters, and to “any other relative who is primarily dependent on the decedent for support or services.”
+In the event there is no surviving spouse, children of the victim, or grandchildren, damages would then be awarded to the victim’s parents, brothers and sisters, and to “any other relative who is primarily dependent on the decedent for support or services.”
 For example, if the victim were the primary provider for a niece or nephew, he or she would be entitled to compensation.

 Finally, a relative is considered “any person related to the decedent by blood, marriage, or adoption, and also includes a stepchild of the decedent.”

-Complexities of Wrongful Death Claims in Richmond VA
+Complexities of Wrongful Death Claims

 In order to obtain compensation in a wrongful death case, it is necessary to prove the following three things:

-- The conduct that caused the death was negligent.
+• The conduct that caused the death was negligent.

-- The negligence was the direct or indirect cause of the victim’s death.
+• The negligence was the direct or indirect cause of the victim’s death.

-- Had death not ensued, the event would have entitled the victim to maintain an action and recover damages in a personal injury lawsuit.
+• Had death not ensued, the event would have entitled the victim to maintain an action and recover damages in a personal injury lawsuit.

 Does My Family Have a Wrongful Death Claim?